 “I’m wondering what you’d think of xyz” is less directive and will be much better received than “Don’t you think we should xyz?”
 Phrase your questions in a way that establishes your intent to gain clarity, not to question their authority.

 While remaining confident in your own stance, show deference to your boss’s stature and position.
-You actually have the upper position here — this is classic leading from underneath.
+You actually have the upper position here — this is classic managing up.

 2. Modulate your speech